Document

 Risk Effects

-Financial - negative impact on the Council's financial reserves beyond agreed figures.
-Timescales - negative impact on reserves and revenue (and further programme income.
-Reputational - negative public perception on the Council both politically and organisationally and its ability to manage projects and finances in the future.
-Environmental - unable to hit the Council's net zero ambition by 2030.
-Cultural - unable to provide cultural offer to residents of the district for an extended period.
+Financial - impact on the Council's financial reserves beyond agreed figures.
+Timescales - revenue impact on the budget Reputational - negative public perception on the Council and its ability to manage projects and finances in the future.

 Controls

-- The Council's Project Board meet weekly to discuss all relevant information and steer the project.
+1. The Project Board meet weekly to discuss all relevant information and steer the project.
 The project is planned across RIBA stages with a freeze implemented at the end of every stage where consideration is given to how to proceed.
 All necessary project documents are in place.

-- The Project Design Team (contractors) meet regularly with the Council's representation.
-All relevant decisions and issues presented at fortnightly Project Team Board meetings for discussion.
+2. The Project Design Team (contractors) meet regularly with the HDC project team.
+All relevant decisions and issues presented at fortnightly Project Team Board meetings for discussion/decision.

-- Members are kept up-to-date with progress and changes to project regularly - frequency is dependent on stage and across 2025 cabinet reports will be generated April,.
-July (if necessary) and October.
+3. Portfolio holder and members are kept up-to-date with progress and changes to project regularly.
 Additional Member briefings will be organised as necessary.

 Quarterly update